Can You Wear Red to a Traditional Chinese Wedding?

 Both of these outfits are usually made of red silk.
 Therefore, if a guest wears red to a traditional Chinese wedding, it could be seen as an attempt to overshadow the bride, which is a big no-no.

-Guests' Traditional Chinese Attire Suggestions
+Traditional Chinese Attire Suggestions for Guests

 When attending a Chinese wedding, guests could consider several etiquette points.